vscode-kubernetes-tools/vscode-kubernetes-tools/docs/extending/configuration.md

 ## Detecting Kubernetes config path change

-This extension allows to have multiple kubernetos config files and provide UI to switch between them.
+This extension allows users to have multiple Kubernetes config files and provides UI to switch between them.
-If in you want to react, when extension change path to config file, you may use `onDidKubeconfigPathChange` event.
+If in you want to react, when extension change path to config file, you may use `onDidChangeKubeconfigPath` event.

-To subscribe to `onDidKubeconfigPathChange` event:
+To subscribe to `onDidChangeKubeconfigPath` event:

 * Request the Kubernetes extension's Configuration API
-* Use `onDidKubeconfigPathChange` to pass your even listener function.
+* Use `onDidChangeKubeconfigPath` to pass your event listener function.

 Your event listener will receive same object as `getKubeconfigPath` provide.